karekoho/json/README.md

 ```
 or download and extract the zip archive.

-Go to the root of the repository, make sure that you are on branch `master`
+In the root of the repository run the following commands:

-and run commands:
 ```
 cmake .
 make
 make install
 ```
-If you want the cmake and compilation output to go to a different directory,

-such as `/path/to/repo_root/build`

-then run `cmake ..` in `build`

-The double dot after `cmake` refers to the location of `CMakeLists.txt`

 A shared library called `libjson` will be created in `/usr/local/lib`

 The development headers will be found in `/usr/local/include/format`